The validity period of online orders: 3 months from the purchase date.

 - Young children (especially those under 5 years old);

-- People with chronic illnesses, such as asthma, heart disease, diabetes;
+- Individuals with chronic diseases such as asthma, heart disease, diabetes;

-- Healthcare workers and others who frequently interact with many people;
+- Healthcare workers and others who frequently come into contact with many people;

 When is it recommended to get vaccinated?

-It is recommended to get vaccinated before the flu season, which usually starts in autumn and lasts until spring.
-Ideally, one should get vaccinated in September-November, so immunity is built before the peak spread of the flu virus.
+It is recommended to get vaccinated before the influenza season, which usually starts in autumn and lasts until spring.
+Ideally, one should get vaccinated in September-November, so that immunity is built before the peak of influenza virus spread.

-How often should one get vaccinated and what is the vaccination schedule?
+How often is it recommended to get vaccinated and what is the vaccination schedule?

-Flu vaccines are recommended annually because flu viruses constantly change (mutate), so the vaccine composition is updated every year to be effective against the circulating viruses.
+Influenza vaccines are recommended annually because influenza viruses constantly change (mutate), so the composition of the vaccine is updated every year to be effective against the viruses circulating at that time.
 The vaccination schedule is simple:

-- Adults and children from 6 years old usually need one dose per year.
+- Adults and children over 6 years of age usually need one dose per year.

-- Young children (from 6 months to 8 years), getting vaccinated for the first time, may need two doses, given four weeks apart.
+- Young children (from 6 months to 8 years), being vaccinated for the first time, may need two doses administered 4 weeks apart.

-How else can you protect yourself from the flu?
+How else can you protect yourself from influenza?

-Besides vaccines, there are several other ways to protect yourself and others from the flu:
+In addition to vaccines, there are several other ways to protect yourself and others from influenza:

 - Regular hand washing with soap and water or using hand sanitizers;